 Control animation progress

-Below is a short example of programatically controlling the animation progress using the --animation-progress
+Below is a short example of how to programmatically control the animation progress using the --animation-progress

 let progress = 0.5;